 Last night a thought struck me as I walked past The Shard on my way home.

-Parked outside the Shangri-La Hotel – where suits cost £10,000 a night – were a posse of Bentleys – which cost in excess of £150,000 – and other such beamers which stood proudly a huddle while their respective drivers waited patiently for their passengers.
+Parked outside the Shangri-La Hotel – where suites cost £10,000 a night – were a posse of Bentleys – which cost in excess of £150,000 – and other such beamers which stood proudly in a huddle while their respective drivers waited patiently for their passengers.

 Such shows of exuberant fortune no longer constitute wealth in this day an age – this is mega money, and it can be characterised quite easily.
 Those with mega money are in a position of unlimited funds.
 They can take their pick of all worldly possessions in the comfort and knowledge that it will barely dint their financial reserves, and have, as many people suspected, more money than they can spend.